 Each year the Week of Prayer for Christian Unity is traditionally observed from the 18th to the 25th January – the octave of St Peter and St Paul.
 This ecumenical celebration provides an opportunity to focus our prayers on Christian unity and to know that we are joining with brothers and sisters in Christ across the world.

-This year we are marking the week by having a series of 6 Prayer Events in different churches across Horsforth – you are invited to attend any or all of them, taking this opportunity to meet with people from other churches and be united in prayer.
-Each event will be different, reflecting the rich and varied expressions of prayer across our traditions – why not try something different!
+In 2026 we marked the week by having a series of 6 Prayer Events in different churches across Horsforth – taking this opportunity to meet with people from other churches and be united in prayer.
+Each event was different, reflecting the rich and varied expressions of prayer across our traditions.

 Prayer Events across Horsforth